-Procedural rules SPANISH CRIMINAL PROCEDURE CODE (SCPC) The judicial authority responsible for carrying out the criminal investigations in its first stages is not the Public Prosecutor, but the investigating judge, being the investigative powers of prosecutors during this phase of the proceedings very limited.
-Some measures, such as seizure or freezing of assets, are not under the remit of competences of the prosecutors and can only be alowed by the Investigating Judge as provided in our XIX Century SCPC.
-In the criminal proceedings both the criminal and the civil actions are filed together, and the victims have the right to intervene in the proceedings exercising both criminal and civil actions.
+Models of confiscation Procedural rules SPANISH CRIMINAL PROCEDURE CODE (SCPC) Direct confiscation.
+Confiscation of value.
+Extended confiscation: The Procedural legal framework is the SCPC, namely the ordinary proceedings and the abbreviated proceedings depending on the seriousness of the penalty provided for the relevant offences 1.
+The judicial authority responsible for carrying out the criminal investigations in its first stages is not the Public Prosecutor, but the investigating judge, being the investigative powers of prosecutors during this phase of the proceedings very limited.
+Some measures, such as seizure or freezing of assets, are not under the remit of competences of the prosecutors and can only be allowed by the Investigating Judge as provided in our XIX Century SCPC.
+2. In the criminal proceedings both the criminal and the civil actions are filed together, and the victims have the right to intervene in the proceedings exercising both criminal and civil actions.
 In any case, even if the victims do not file the civil action, Public Prosecutor is obliged to do so on their behalf unless they expressly renounce.
 Some consequences of these peculiarities are the following: a) Investigating judges must trace and seize assets of the suspect person ex officio at the beginning of the criminal proceedings.
-Nos specific request either from the victim or the prosecutor is needed. b) Moreover, to be seized by the investigating judge, the assets owned by the suspects do not need to be proceeds of crime strictly speaking, pursuant to a) which is the procedure for its application? (the qualification/nature, the competent authority, the different steps, etc.)
+Nos specific request either from the victim or the prosecutor is needed. b) Moreover, to be seized by the investigating judge, the assets owned by the suspects do not need to be proceeds of crime strictly speaking, pursuant to the common rule of Civil Law, according to which debtors are responsible throughout all their properties.